cosmicrocks/scdl8/docs/developer.md

 -gcflags "-N -l"
 ```

-* Run `postgres-operator` under the delve.
+* Run `scdl8` under the delve.
 For that you need to replace
   `ENTRYPOINT` with the following `CMD`:

 ```
-CMD ["/root/go/bin/dlv", "--listen=:DLV_PORT", "--headless=true", "--api-version=2", "exec", "/postgres-operator"]
+CMD ["/root/go/bin/dlv", "--listen=:DLV_PORT", "--headless=true", "--api-version=2", "exec", "/scdl8"]
 ```

 * Forward the listening port